 Supporting the Decarbonization Ecosystem: How a Leading Lubricants Producer Expands into e-Fluids

 Within the passenger vehicle segments, the sale of internal combustion engine (ICE) vehicles is expected to plateau over the next two decades.
 This translates into declining lubricant sales for ICE vehicles.
-Fortunately, as the saying goes – when one door closes, another door opens — the rapid growth of new energy vehicles (NEVs), which include battery electric, hybrids, and hydrogen vehicles, shows strong upside potential for existing players that choose to expand their product lines.
+Fortunately, as the saying goes – when one door closes, another door opens — the rapid growth of new energy vehicles (NEVs), which include battery electric, hybrids, and hydrogen vehicles, shows strong upside potential for existing players that choose to expand their product lines into e-fluids.

-Many original equipment manufacturers (OEMs) are still using existing ICE vehicle fluids in their NEVs.
+Many original equipment manufacturers (OEMs) are still using existing internal combustion engine vehicle fluids in their NEVs.
 Sometimes this is because ICE fluids meet most requirements of NEVs, and other times it is due to limitations in product availability or high price points.
 However, as NEVs develop, the performance gap between existing transmission fluids and what the OEMs expect, for example, due to higher thermal management efficiency needs and increasing more-in-one integration of drive systems, will continue to grow.

 • Understanding the known and likely e-fluids requirements from OEMs, as well as the potential for standardization and functional changes for e-fluids in the evolving more-in-one integrated systems